 Elevated to his current position in April of 2014, Hotaling’s duties include coordinating the program’s recruiting efforts, team travel, and scouting, while also working on developing the UC Davis goalkeepers.

-"Jason has been on my staff for many years, working his way up from a volunteer assistant to his new position as the assistant head coach," Head Coach Dwayne Shaffer said.
-"He has been instrumental in the development of our outstanding goalkeepers throughout the years and will now assume more responsibility in helping take our program to the next level."
+“Jason has been on my staff for many years, working his way up from a volunteer assistant to his new position as the associate head coach,” Head Coach Dwayne Shaffer said.
+“He has been instrumental in the development of our outstanding goalkeepers throughout the years and will now assume more responsibility in helping take our program to the next level.”

-Hotaling has helped engineer the Aggies' successful transition to the Division I level and the always difficult Big West Conference, helping lead UC Davis to a 79-75-23 overall record in his nine seasons, with a pair of NCAA Tournament appearances in 2007 (first round) and 2008 (second round) and three consecutive trips to the Big West Tournament, winning the conference's North Division and earning a spot into the tournament's championship match in 2012, while gaining the semifinals in 2011 and 2013.
+Hotaling has helped engineer the Aggies’ successful transition to the Division I level and the always difficult Big West Conference, helping lead UC Davis to a 94-89-35 overall record in his 11 seasons, with a pair of NCAA Tournament appearances in 2007 (first round) and 2008 (second round) and five consecutive trips to the Big West Tournament, winning the conference’s North Division and earning a spot into the tournament’s championship match in 2012, while gaining the semifinals in 2011, 2013, and 2015.

-Under his tutelage, 27 student-athletes have been named to the various All-Big West teams, including four first-team honorees.
+Under his tutelage, 31 student-athletes have been named to the various All-Big West teams, including five first-team honorees.
 In only its second full season of play at the Division I level, Hotaling also helped tutor a pair of NSCAA All-Americans in 2008, as Quincy Amarikwa and Dylan Curtis earned second- and third-team honors, respectively.

 Four other student-athletes: Amarikwa (2008, first team), Dylan Curtis (2008, first team), Brian Ford (2012, third team), and Omar Zeenni (2013), Roy Boateng (2017), and Nabi Kibunguchy (2017), have also been named to the NSCAA All-Far West Region squad during his time on the sidelines, including first-team honors for Amarikwa and Curtis in their respective seasons.

 In net, Hotaling has coached some of the Aggies best goalkeepers, including UC Davis’ first Big West Conference Goalkeeper of the Year honoree in Zeenni following the 2013 season.
 The record-setting keeper set school career marks for shutouts (18) and saves (220), while ranking second all-time in goals against average (0.98) -- totals that also ranked him among the Big West’s all-time best following his career.